Aiven-Open/klaw-docs/3.1/docs/introduction/intro.rst

 What is Kafkawize?
 ------------------
-A Self service Apache Kafka Topic Management tool/portal.
-A Web application which automates the process of creating and browsing Kafka topics, acls, schemas by introducing roles/authorizations to users of various teams of an organization.
+Kafkawize is a Self service Apache Kafka Topic Management tool/portal.
+It is a web application which automates the process of creating and browsing Kafka topics, acls, schemas by introducing roles/authorizations to users of various teams of an organization.

 .. raw:: html